tjoyner/ofvioletsandlicorice/chapter1.md

 "People from film, theater, television, lawyers.
 My wife, my ex-wife, is a lawyer.
 She deals with rights, performance contracts... so I've had the chance to meet many actors, directors, set designers, and even lawyers, who had houses with empty wine-cellars.
 So..."

-"So you filled the cellars for them," said Amalia, her smile breaking down into a half-laugh.
+"So you filled their cellars for them," said Amalia, her smile breaking down into a half-laugh.

 "No... not filled...
-I made sure they had the right bottles for every occasion...I hope."
+I made sure they had the right bottles for every occasion...
+I hope."

 Daniel shrugged his shoulders and looked her in the eye.
 Amalia shifted her gaze toward the center of the table.